MarcosSantosDev/MarcosSantosDev/README.md

 - :nerd_face: I'm a Front-end Developer.
 - 🔭 I am currently working as a Web Developer at [Ioasys](https://ioasys.com.br/).
 - 🌱 Focused in Javascript.
-- ⚡ Skills: React, Vue, Typescript, NodeJS, PHP/Laravel and .NET core.
+- ⚡ Skills: Reactjs, Nextjs Vuejs, Typescript, NodeJS, PHP/Laravel and .NET core.
 - :open_hands: I try to collaborate with the community with new knowledge articles that I acquire and on the stackoverflow when I can.

 <p align="left">  📫 How to reach me: